Self-Admitted GenAI Usage in Open-Source Software: Reasons for Mentioning GenAI Tools

 We performed an open-coding methodology combined with card sorting to manually analyze our sample of 1,292 GenAI tool mentions (see Section~\ref{sec:identifying-mentions}).
 The initial coding~\cite{charmaz2014constructing} involved systematically examining and categorizing the data according to emerging conceptual themes.
 In our study, this involved analyzing individual GenAI tool mentions to identify recurring patterns and assign corresponding codes.
 Following this initial coding phase, we performed open card sorting to organize low-level codes into higher-level abstract categories, allowing us to recognize broader themes and relationships (focused coding).
 Three authors of this paper collaborated throughout this process to ensure a rigorous and consistent annotation.

+A preliminary analysis identified 1,008 mentions related to Copilot for Pull Requests.\footnote{\url{https://githubnext.com/projects/copilot-for-pull-requests}} Of these, 1,000 instances occurred in a single repository (\texttt{pancakeswap/pancake-frontend}) where commit messages directly reused pull request descriptions generated by the tool, while the remaining eight mentions in other repositories explicitly documented that developers used Copilot for Pull Requests to generate pull request descriptions, without reusing those descriptions as commit messages.
+In addition, we identified one separate case in which contributors were encouraged to use ChatGPT to produce pull request descriptions (P\ref{p:8}); this case was not part of the Copilot for Pull Requests group.

-A preliminary analysis revealed that 1,008 mentions were from Copilot-generated commit messages created in context of pull requests in a single repository named \texttt{pancakeswap/pancake-frontend}.
-Given this overrepresentation of one repository and GenAI mention type, we set these mentions aside during the initial round of coding to avoid skewing the development of the coding schema.
-After establishing a stable set of categories through analysis of the remaining mentions, we returned to initially deferred cases for subsequent review and integration.
+Given the overrepresentation of a single, highly repetitive use case, namely the reuse of Copilot-generated pull request descriptions as commit messages, we set aside these 1,008 mentions during the initial round of coding to avoid skewing the development of the coding schema.
+After establishing a stable set of categories based on the remaining data, we revisited these deferred cases and incorporated them into the analysis.

 To build the code book, two authors independently analyzed 284 GenAI mentions.
-The categorization and code book development was guided by the following questions:
+The code book development was guided by the following questions:

-{ \begin{itemize} \item \textbf{Task:} \textit{Which task has the GenAI tool supported or automated?} Tasks include, for example, writing a test case, fixing a bug, and refactoring the code base. \item \textbf{Content:} \textit{Which content is the GenAI mention referring to?} Content categories include methods in source files, sections in documentation files, and commit messages. \item \textbf{Reason:} \textit{Why has the GenAI tool been mentioned?} Possible reasons include acknowledgment of usage for code generation and regulation of usage within the project. \end{itemize}}
+{ \begin{itemize} \item \textbf{Task:} \textit{Which task has the GenAI tool supported or automated?} Tasks include, for example, writing a test case, fixing a bug, and refactoring the code base. \item \textbf{Content:} \textit{Which content is the GenAI mention referring to?} Content categories include methods in source files, sections in documentation files, and commit messages. \item \textbf{Purpose:} \textit{Why has the GenAI tool been mentioned?} Possible purposes include acknowledgment of usage for code generation and regulation of usage within the project. \end{itemize}}

 Our coding process allowed coders to assign multiple codes per mention.
 During the iterative refinement of the codes and categories, we observed an interesting pattern in how developers describe their work with GenAI tools.
 Each mention typically encompasses two distinct but interconnected perspectives: (i) the specific task delegated to the GenAI tool and (ii) the broader development task the human developer aims to accomplish.
 To capture this pattern, we split the task-related codes into two sub-categories: \textbf{GenAI task} and \textbf{developer task}.
-We provide the final code book and code assignment as part of our replication package.
+We provide the final code book and code assignment as part of our supplementary material.